Featured Posts

 How to Identify the Buyer’s Alternative Options

-One aspect of successful sales, B2B or otherwise, is anticipating your prospective buyer's alternatives so you can have strategies in place to rebut any objections and differentiate yourself.
-But how do you learn what questions are going through the minds of your buyers?
-By determining how they evaluate their alternatives.
+One aspect of successful sales, B2B or otherwise, is anticipating your prospective buyer’s alternatives.
+This allows you to have strategies in place to rebut objections and differentiate yourself.
+To determine which questions are topmost in their minds, understand how they evaluate their alternatives.

 Evaluation of Alternatives